Get Warehouse

 Wave Picking

-A warehouse management system that supports Wave Picking manages Wave Picking more effectively.
-In this case, the WMS releases sequential orders throughout the day depending on specific criteria.
+A warehouse management system that supports wave picking can manage this process more effectively.
+In that setup, the WMS releases orders throughout the day based on selected rules and priorities.

 46% of best-in-class companies are more likely than others to use advanced pick methodologies.